 A spin move in basketball is a move used by an offensive player with the ball to get by the defense.
-It involves the ball handler getting to a defender and spinning his/her body 360 degrees while moving laterally to create space between him/herself and the defender.
+It involves the ball handler getting to a defender and spinning their body 360 degrees while moving laterally to create space between themself and the defender.

-To start, the offensive player begins by dribbling the ball in his/her right hand to approach the defender.
-Once the ball handler reaches the defender, he/she gets low and puts his/her left shoulder into the defender’s chest.
-As the offensive player does this, he/she places his/her left foot, angled to the right, between the defender’s feet.
+To start, the offensive player begins by dribbling the ball in their right hand to approach the defender.
+Once the ball handler reaches the defender, they get low and put their left shoulder into the defender’s chest.
+As the offensive player does this, they place their left foot, angled to the right, between the defender’s feet.
 Both feet should be on the court at this point.

 Simultaneously, the ball handler takes a strong, but controlled, dribble.
-This allows the offensive player to keep his/her hand on top of the ball through the entire move while still being in control of it.
-A stronger dribble will give the ball handler more time with the ball in his/her hand.
+This allows the offensive player to keep their hand on top of the ball through the entire move while still being in control of it.
+A stronger dribble will give the ball handler more time with the ball in their hand.

-The offensive player stops his/her forward progress, but leans forward, placing more weight on the ball of his/her left foot, making sure to stay balanced.
-He/she then pivots on his/her left foot and picks up his/her right foot, turning in a clockwise fashion so he/she is facing the opposite basket.
+The offensive player stops their forward progress, but leans forward, placing more weight on the ball of their left foot, making sure to stay balanced.
+They then pivot on their left foot and pick up their right foot, turning in a clockwise fashion so they are facing the opposite basket.

-Now, the ball handler’s body weight shifts to the heel of his/her left foot as he/she continues to swing his/her right foot around.
+Now, the ball handler’s body weight shifts to the heel of their left foot as they continue to swing their right foot around.
 This foot should not stretch very far from the pivot foot.
-As the offensive player spins back so he/she is facing the defender again, he/she takes one more dribble with his right hand.
-This dribble, however, should be snatched back and end up in his/her left hand to make sure the ball is protected.
-Finally, the offensive player pushes off his/her right leg and blows by the defender.
+As the offensive player spins back so they are facing the defender again, they take one more dribble with their right hand.
+This dribble, however, should be snatched back and end up in their left hand to make sure the ball is protected.
+Finally, the offensive player pushes off their right leg and blows by the defender.

 Moreover, a spin move is good for layups or other shots close to the basket.
 This can mean beating the offensive player’s initial defender near the basket or against help defenders who are scrambling to help their teammate.